kevinjdonohue/LearnPythonTheHardWay/README.md

-# LearnPythonTheHardWay
+# Learn Python The Hard Way

-A repo to store notes, examples, etc. while reading the eBook Learn Python The Hard Way and reviewing the contents of the website by Zed Shaw
+A repo to store notes, examples, etc. while reading the eBook Learn Python The Hard Way and reviewing the contents of the website by Zed Shaw.